This guide uses the

 FORMAT column specifies the usual abbreviation of

 the time zone name.
-It can have one of three forms:
+It should have one of four forms:

 +”, or “

 %z” will be replaced by a numeric time zone abbreviation

 /’), in which case the first string is the abbreviation for the standard time name and the second string is the abbreviation for the daylight saving time name